GrayHatGuy/dockery/README.md

 ### Description

 The following scripts automate routine tasks associated with docker composition and container devlepment.
 Basically they are transcribed from a docker cheat sheet I have been compiling.
-The intent is for this to be a shared document by the community so feel free to add any others to the list.
+The intent of this repo is to provide a controlled list of docker shortcuts for community use.
+If you have a suggestion add it to the repo and submit a push request for review.

 Scripts that _**REMOVE DATA**_ are: dcl.sh drm.sh and dqd.sh.
 Images and routes will be backed up _**BUT**_ volume information will _**NOT**_.
 To manually backup any critical volume data use the commands: